RCmags/ADNS3080_frame_capture/README.md

 Both files work in conjunction and must have the same __baud rate__ and __begin character__.
 This last value controls when the python script starts and stops receiving information from the arduino.

-A properly focused camera should generate images like these:
+A properly focused camera should generate these kinds of images:

 <img src = "images/car.png" width = "30%" height = "30%"> <img src = "images/hand.png" width = "30%" height = "30%"> <img src = "images/ruler.png" width = "30%" height = "30%">